theeugenechong/tp/docs/UserGuide.md

 **bold**|Text in bold emphasizes the text's importance and indicates that you should pay more attention to the text.
 `command` |Short lines of text highlighted as such represent a command that can be entered in the Command Prompt/Terminal.
 Large segments on the other hand (for e.g. in [Setup](#setup)) represent the expected output on the Command Prompt/Terminal.
 `[argument]`|Text highlighted in grey wrapped in square brackets represent a command argument that needs to be present when a command is entered.
 You are free to decide the argument entered.
 `>>`|This symbol appears in the examples given for cOOPer's features.
-It represents cOOPer's [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt) and it should not be included when you enter subsequent commands. ℹ️  |The info symbol indicates useful information about cOOPer's features.
+It represents cOOPer's [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt) and it should not be included when you enter subsequent commands.
+At different stages of using cOOPer, an additional label which looks like `[label]` will appear beside the prompt.
+Specifically, there are three types of labels you will see, namely `[Logged out]` which indicates you are currently logged out of cOOPer, `[Balance Sheet]` which indicates you are using cOOPer's [balance sheet](#creating-the-balance-sheet-bs--add) function and `[Cash Flow]` which indicates you are using cOOPer's [cash flow](#creating-the-cash-flow-statement-cf--add) function. ℹ️  |The info symbol indicates useful information about cOOPer's features.
 💡     |The light bulb symbol indicates a useful tip which eases your usage of cOOPer.
 ⚠️  |The hazard symbol indicates an important message you should take note of in order to avoid negative consequences.